 - Insulates the body

-- Helps the body store energy (excess fat storage may lead to health complication)
+- Helps the body store energy (excess fat storage may lead to health complications)

 Good sources of Fat: Avocado, Olive oil, Salmon, Sesame seeds, Cashews.